pulsar-edit/pulsar-cleanup/README.md

 Since the process of uninstalling Pulsar is largely controlled by `electron-builder`, after an uninstall there may be some items leftover that the user doesn't want.

-This tools then can step in to be run as a simple executable and allow the user to choose what they'd like to remove permanently.
+This tool then can step in to be run as a simple executable and allow the user to choose what they'd like to remove permanently.

 ## Warning